 Students will develop an understanding of geology, oceanography, meteorology, and astronomy.
 Students must be able to explore concepts independently and apply their knowledge to in-depth investigations.
 Students will be expected to design and complete an original research project as a component of this course.

-NOTE: This course is part of a sequence of courses that must be taken by all students in order to prepare for, and to satisfy, the MISA state testing requirements.
+NOTE: This course is part of a sequence of courses that can be taken by all students in order to prepare for, and to satisfy, the MD Environmental Literacy requirements.

 301 Earth Science-M